Rapax-Brak/Brak_Bot/README.md

 1. Install discord.py https://github.com/Rapptz/discord.py
 2. go to windows power shell mac terminal or linx terminal
-3. Tpye python -V to see if you have the correct version of python if not install it
+3. Tpye python -V to see if you have the correct version of python if not install it python 3.6
 4. then go to the directory of the brak_bot folder ex.
 C:\users\user\Desktop
 5. type python brak_bot.py
 6. Input user info